-Topics for submission may include the application of theory in the field, generation of new theory from the field, and papers with a strong practical and/or experience-based orientation.
-We are looking forward to submissions that relate to all aspects of the field of consultancy (theory, research, teaching and practice), especially as applied to the 2020 Annual Meeting of Academy of Management theme: “20/20: Broadening our Sight."
+Topics for submission may include the application of theory in the field, the generation of new theory in the field, and papers with a strong practical and/or an experience-based orientation.
+We are looking for submissions that relate to all aspects of the field of consultancy (theory, research, teaching and practice), especially as applied to this year’s theme.

 The MC Division depends on wonderful reviewers annually and we hope you will join us in providing high quality reviews to our members yourself, whether or not you submit a paper.

 Submission Process: Please carefully review all the submission guidelines and formatting instructions before submitting.
 All submissions must be made through the AOM Submission Center.
 All authors of multi-author papers must be noted as such by the lead or contact author when they are submitted.
 Student papers should be clearly identified as such during the online submission process to take advantage of the extra development opportunities and awards available for students.

 Please make a note of these key dates as you prepare your submission and sign up to review.
 The Submission Center will be available starting early December 2020 and closes Tuesday, 12 January 2021 at 5:00pm ET (NY Time).
 Earlier submissions are encouraged, as the Submission Center may slow down during the last few days.
 The earlier your submission, the easier for the review process to unfold.

 Division Awards: The MC Division offers several best paper awards:

 - The Information Age Publishing Outstanding Doctoral Student Paper Award.